 Our product offerings have expanded since then with the enjoyment of the quickly engaging drive system.
 Some people didn't want to be tied in to our proprietary cassette/hub interface, but wanted the quick engagement and easily serviceable drive system.
-The KH-1.5 and KH-2 satisfy these needs.
-The KH-1 will always be our child and we are constantly refining it, making small incremental changes here and there while the KH-1.5 and KH-2 offer the Kappius Components technology to a larger audience.
+The KH-1.5 satisfies these needs.
+The KH-1 will always be our child and we are constantly refining it, making small incremental changes here and there while the KH-1.5 offers the Kappius Components technology to a larger audience.